 From 1996 until his recent appointment, Mr. Drouin served as assistant to the Directeur général des élections du Québec and director of electoral operations.
 In this capacity, he ensured the preparation, organization and holding of four general elections and close to 40 by-elections in Québec.
 In addition, he assumed direct responsibility for 125 returning officers as well as for their 125 assistants.
 He was also in charge of the Provincial Polling Service, the Municipal and School Polling Service, and the Electoral Territories and Permanent List of Electors Management Service.
 Finally, he was responsible for the work of the Commission permanente de révision (Permanent board of revisors).

 A well-known specialist in the electoral field, Mr. Drouin has participated in many electoral missions to foreign countries, notably with the Organisation internationale de la Francophonie (OIF), the United Nations (UN), the Organization of American States (OEA), and the International Foundation for Electoral Systems (IFES).
-These missions have taken place in Haiti, Benin, Gabon, Chad, Ivory Coast, the Democratic Republic of the Congo, Mauritania, Madagascar, Togo, Catalonia, France and Morocco.
+These missions have taken place in Haiti, Benin, Gabon, Chad, Ivory Coast, the Democratic Republic of the Congo, Mauritania, Madagascar, Togo, Catalonia, France, Morocco and Mali.
 The purposes of these missions were election observation, training observers or electoral staff as well as the evaluation of capacities and needs, and cooperation with the electoral authorities of the nations visited.

 Mr. Courville holds a Ph.D. in Geography from Université de Montréal (1979), where he also acquired a background in education and school administration.
 A retired professor from Université Laval, he taught at the Geography Department from 1981 to 2004, where he founded the Laboratoire de géographie historique, which subsequently became part of the Centre interuniversitaire d’études québécoises.
 Prior to that, Mr. Courville had been in the employ of the Montréal School Board (1964-1979) and the Government of Québec, with the Ministère de l'Environnement (1979-1981).